 Kansas State University Research and Extension in Sedgwick County provides nutrition education to limited resource families through two research-based programs.
 EFNEP, the Expanded Food and Nutrition Education Program, is a USDA-funded program, in which paraprofessionals deliver education to low income youth and families with young children.
 SNAP-Ed, Supplemental Nutrition Assistance Program – Education, is a nutrition education program provided to SNAP eligible individuals and families and delivered by program assistants.
 Over 15% of persons in the county live below the Federal poverty level and 32% of Kansans that receive Supplemental Nutrition Assistance benefits live in Sedgwick County.
 Additionally, Kansas now has the 7th highest adult obesity rate in the nation.
 Programs such as EFNEP and SNAP-Ed help alleviate poverty, reduce food insecurity, improve dietary quality, protect against obesity, and improve health.

-Sedgwick County Master Gardener Volunteers contributed 19,452 volunteer hours in 2017, gained 5,926 hours of Advanced Training, and had over 85,480 contacts with the public through Master Gardener special events, educational programs and garden tours.
-Master Gardeners answered more than 4,000 gardening questions via the Master Gardener Hotline and Walk-in Clinic.
+In 2022, Sedgwick County Master Gardeners contributed over 21,978 volunteer hours in community service, gained 5,426 hours of Advanced Training, and made over 88,589 contacts with the public through their events and workshops.
+Master Gardeners also assisted over 2,781 clients with gardening questions via the Master Gardener Hotline and Walk-in Clinic.
 The Sedgwick County Master Gardener Volunteer program is now in its 36th year.